cwwang1979/BoneMarrow/README.md

 - **Data extraction time:** 6 seconds
 - **AI Inference time:** 94 seconds

-In the workstation demo, the WSI file is stored locally, so data extraction time takes less than the cloud demo.
+In the workstation demo, the WSI file is stored locally, and hence the data extraction time takes less than the cloud demo.

 ## Setup